Country Information: South Africa

 When the Dutch East Indian Company declared bankruptcy, the British annexed the Cape Colony.
 The discovery of diamonds and gold let the economy and immigration increase.

 With electing the National Party to power in 1948, the implementing of harsh segregationist laws began.
 On the whole it became known as apartheid.
 During the 1950s, ‘60s and ‘70s there was a rapid industrialization in South Africa.
 While the few White enjoyed a greatly high standard of living, most of the blacks remained disadvantaged by almost every standard.
 Over the years Apartheid became more and more controversial abroad as well as within South Africa.
 A long period of suppression by the government, strikes, protests, marches and sabotage, by several anti-apartheid movements, followed.
 In 1990 Nelson Mandela was released from prison after twenty-seven-year incarceration.
 From then Apartheid legislation was step by step removed from the statute books.
-In 1994 the first multi-racial elections were held.
-There was a win of the ANC (African National Congress).
-This party is in power ever since.
+In 1994 the first multi-racial elections were held and Nelson Mandela was elected president.

 Economy and Problems